chamilo/chamilo-lms/README.md

 If you are in search of the latest patches to your production installation, you should choose 1.9.x.
 If you are adventurous and look forward to contribute to something that *mostly* works but is still under heavy development, you should stick with the default HEAD branch.

-Chamilo LMS v10 should be out around January 2014, so not too far away, and comes with an improved files structure and a lot of new dependencies/packages coming from Symfony and Composer.
+Chamilo LMS v10 should be available in beta version around early 2015, so not too far away, and comes with an improved files structure and a lot of new dependencies/packages coming from Symfony and Composer.
 If you have time on your hands and are looking for long term contributions, that's where we'd like you to help.

 Installation
 ------------